 This has been one of the most difficult projects I’ve taken on, but absolutely worth all of the effort.
 I love how the chairs look in our space, and can’t wait to finish the rest of the dinning room changes, which we will reveal here as soon as they are ready.

-Shortly after James moved in (about a year of us sitting on the uncomfortable white sofas), we were finally able to afford some real furniture, so we got our current couches and coffee table.
+Shortly after James moved in (about a year of us sitting on the uncomfortable white sofas), we were finally got our current couches and coffee table.
 We also found an end table at a tag sale to use as our bar.
 We now tend to keep at least four coffee table books on the table, have added new frames to our walls, and a small carpet imported from India to tie the room together.

 Of course, there are the necessary evils of 21st century appliances.
-I would rather not have a large television using up the space on the mantel, but for practical purposes, this is the only place that it can go.
-I envision one day having built in bookshelves that have a neat space for the TV.
+I would rather not have a large television using up the space on the mantel, but for practical purposes, this is the only place that it can go for now.
 Tagging along with the TV are the cable box, modem, and a huge jumble of cables that go with it.
 The computer is something else that I would not want in this room if we had the choice.
-We have not addressed our black computer table either, which we intend to paint at one point, or the out of place chair, which will some day be replaced by a proper leather office chair.
+We have not addressed our black computer table either, or the out of place chair.
 There will always be improvements and projects to do in the future.

 Finally, after a lot of searching for the ideal bookcase, we came across this lovely one at an antiques flea market.
 James and I were living together at that point, and this not only suited our need for more shelf space, but also our aesthetic tastes.